mezcel/jq-tput-terminal/README.md

 * ```v0.1.6.2``` added a music Autopilot to serve as spiritual room ambiance.
 It runs proximately +1.75 hours per 1 full mystery.

-* ```v0.1.8.2``` current dev branch release.
-Added Daily Mass Readings from the internet.
-Menu display gets garbled if it is open during a song transition.
+* ```v0.1.8.4``` current dev branch release.

+	* Going back and 'user-proofing' the UI

+	* New take on the Autopilot while loop

+	* Broke down the app script into modular source scripts

 | Test Distro's | Development Environment Notes |
 | --- | --- |